ribeirofp3/athlete-injury-prediction-bi/README.md

 # Athlete-Injury-Prediction-BI
+This Project employs performance analytics to reduce non-contact injuries among athletes.
+By combining SQL Server architecture with Power BI dashboards, it flags individuals facing critical fatigue or workload imbalances for proactive management.

 ## Project Overview
 This project provides a **Data-Driven solution** for sports science and medical departments to monitor athlete workload and prevent non-contact injuries.
 By integrating **SQL Server** for data architecture and **Power BI** for advanced analytics, the dashboard identifies athletes in the "Danger Zone" based on their Workload Ratio and Fatigue levels.